World of A Song of Ice and Fire: Essos

-Part of the narrative in A Song of Ice and Fire lies across the Narrow Sea from Westeros, an area comprising the large eastern continent named Essos.
+Part of the narrative in A Song of Ice and Fire lies across the Narrow Sea from Westeros, in the large eastern continent of Essos.
 Being roughly the size of Eurasia, Essos has geography and climate that vary greatly.
 The western coastline is characterized by green rolling hills, the massive Forest of Qohor, and extensive island chains such as Braavos and Lys.
 The middle of the continent is covered by the flat grasslands of the Dothraki Sea and the arid lands known as the Red Waste to the east.
 Beyond the Red Waste lies the city of Qarth.
 The south is dominated by dry rolling hills and has a Mediterranean climate, with a coastline along the Summer Sea and Slaver's Bay.
 The north coast of the mainland is separated from the polar cap by the Shivering Sea.
 To the south, across the Summer Sea, lies the uncharted jungle continent of Sothoryos.

-Much of the fictional history of Essos relates to Valyria, a city located on a peninsula in southern Essos and the origin of House Targaryen before the destruction of the Valyrian Empire in an unspecified cataclysm.
+Much of the fictional history of Essos centers on Valyria, a city on a southern Essos peninsula and the origin of House Targaryen before the destruction of the Valyrian Empire in an unspecified cataclysm.
 After the destruction of Valyria, the cities of Astapor, Yunkai, and Meereen regained independence and ruled their respective areas as city-states.
 The area is known in the books as Slaver's Bay.